jawsmartin/jawsmartin.github.io/_posts/2013-04-01-redesigning-power2switch.md

 Before we even formally began on the project, I enthusiastically started working on my own.
 I presented a coded, responsive redesign of Power2Switch's then-current homepage and pitched my ideas for improving their online product.

-{% include image.html name="initial-2" caption="Initial direction for homepage redesign" %}
+{% include image.html name="initial" caption="Initial direction for homepage redesign" %}

 The design was OK (at best), but clearly showed how limited my experience in web was&mdash; it was bloated, formulaic, completely disregarded branding, and didn't adequately inform new users how Power2Switch worked.